 “Lancaster City is the name of a new town just springing into existence.
-It is located 10 miles directly west of Atchison on the great military road to Forts Kearney, Laramie, Bridger, and Santa Fe, New Mexico; Utah, Washington Territory, California, etc., all passing through the townsite.
+It is located ten miles directly west of Atchison on the great military road to Forts Kearney, Laramie, Bridger, and Santa Fe, New Mexico; Utah, Washington Territory, California, etc., all passing through the townsite.
 Also, roads leading from Nebraska City, St. Joseph, Doniphan, Grasshopper Falls, Topeka, Lecompton, and Lawrence.

 A more beautiful situation for a large and prosperous city could not be found in the Territory or the Great West.
 Its site is rolling and dry, climate healthy and salubrious as the heart could wish for.
 The surrounding country cannot be surpassed for its magnificent undulating prairies, being one of the most fertile agricultural regions in the whole country.

 Excellent coal, building stone, and timber can be found within two and a half miles.
 Quite a number of buildings are already erected, among which will be found a large and commodious hotel, a good store, blacksmith and carpenter shops, post office, etc.”

 Once the town was established, it quickly became a supply point for the surrounding area.

 Before the erection of a county courthouse, there was a spirited contest between Atchison, Mount Pleasant, Monrovia, Lancaster, and Sumner over the county seat question.
 In an election to determine the location, Atchison received a majority of 252 votes when the county was called home to 2,745 people.